gopherdata/resources/tooling/README.md

 - [github.com/Shixzie/ly](https://github.com/Shixzie/ly) - A very flexible and easy to use pkg to work with DataFrames aimed at ML.
 - [github.com/gopherds/gophernotes](https://github.com/gopherds/gophernotes) - Go kernel for Jupyter notebooks.
 - [github.com/kevinschoon/fit](https://github.com/kevinschoon/fit) - Toolkit for exploring and manipulating datasets.
+- [github.com/shuLhan/tabula](https://github.com/shuLhan/tabula) - a Go library for working with rows, columns, or matrix (table), or in another terms working with dataset.

 ## General purpose machine learning